DNCE (album): Critical reception

 Rachel Sonis of Idolator gave the album a mixed review, writing that "there's real potential" on the album, but that too many tracks feel "forced" or "like fillers."
 Newsday rated the song an A−, with reviewer Glenn Gamboa writing that the album represents "lighthearted dance pop done right."
 Si Hawkins of The National wrote that "DNCE is enormous fun, chock-full of exactly what you hope for when buying an album as a result of one big hit: more of the same," and also praised Jonas' vocals.

 Commercial performance

-DNCE debuted at number 17 on the Billboard 200 chart dated December 10, 2016, with approximately 25,000 album-equivalent units.
-On the Top Album Sales component chart, the album entered at number 14, selling approximately 19,000 units.
+DNCE debuted at number 17 on the Billboard 200 chart dated December 10, 2016 with approximately 25,000 album-equivalent units.